-The next event date in the study is the agreement of the opposition parties on counter-legislation to the LDP's bill in the evening on August 25.
+The next event date in the study is the agreement of the opposition parties on counterlegislation to the LDP's bill in the evening on August 25.
 The opposition parties' plan called for the creation of the FRC to deal with failed banks.
 However, the plan also called for changes that were expected to toughen Japanese regulatory policy: The FRC was to be independent of the Ministry of Finance.
 The opposition plan also called for liquidation -- as opposed to nationalization -- of failed banks, except in cases where closure would lead to extreme systemic risk for the financial system.
 Finally, the use of public funds to support weak functioning banks was to be prohibited.

-During September, negotiations took place, culminating in a compromise agreement on the evening of Friday, September 25.
+A compromise agreement was reached on the evening of Friday, September 25.
 Earlier tentative agreements had been reached, but had fallen apart.
 The final composition of the FRA was seen as a major concession to the opposition.
 As the government preferred, the FRA codified the establishment of the FRC, reducing the regulatory influence of the Ministry of Finance, and introduced the bridge bank system for dealing with failed banks.
 In addition, the Act allocated public funds for the financing of bridge banks to take over nationalized banks.
 However, as the opposition had demanded, the Long-Term-Credit-Bank was to be nationalized and banks were required to report bad loans twice a year.
 The compromise agreement is the fourth event in our study, timed as the first trading day subsequent to the news concerning the agreement, Monday, September 28.

 Two relevant events took place on October 2.
 First, the FRA passed the lower-house.
 As a compromise agreement had already been reached, the lower-house passage did not constitute very significant "news" in the sense of new information to the market.
-However, on the same day, the LDP revealed its proposal for the RRA.
+However, the LDP revealed its RRA proposal on the same day.
 The LDP's proposal called for the government to acquire over 50 percent of common stocks of international banks with capital ratios less than 4 percent and domestic banks with capital ratios below 2 percent.
 The plan also called for the injection of public funds into troubled banks through the purchase of preferred stocks.
-While both of these events occurred on the same day, the compromise agreement implied that passage of the FRA was already all but certain.
-Consequently, we interpret market changes on that date as primarily reflecting the revelation of the RRA proposal.
+Since the compromise agreement implied that passage of the FRA was already all but certain, we interpret market changes on that date as primarily reflecting the revelation of the LDP's RRA proposal.

 On October 12, the FRA passed the upper house and became law.
 Again, as in the case of the lower-house passage, this did not constitute particularly significant news to the market.
-However, for the sake of completeness, we include it as the sixth event in our time series.
+However, we include it as the sixth event in our time series.

 On the evening of October 12, agreement was reached between the LDP and the opposition Heiwa-Kaikaku Party concerning the RRA.
-The agreement implied that while the Democratic Party, the largest opposition party, still opposed the plan, the LDP now had sufficient votes to get the law passed.
-Under the compromise agreement, the LDP's plans to use public funds were retained in return for several concessions, including stricter standards concerning the reporting of banks' asset positions and their setting of loan loss reserves, and legal penalties for bank managers who falsify data.
+The agreement implied that the LDP now had sufficient votes to get the law passed.
+Under the compromise agreement, the LDP's plans to use public funds were retained in return for several concessions, including stricter accounting standards and legal penalties for bank managers who falsify data.
 In addition, the funds set aside for public assistance of problem banks were increased from the 10 trillion yen initially sought by the LDP to 43 trillion yen, which consisted of an 18-trillion-yen Financial Reconstruction Account for failed banks and a 25-trillion-yen Rapid Restoration Account for problem banks.